Megill shines for Mets, beating sloppy Diamondbacks 6-2 – KION546

 AP Sports Writer

-PHOENIX (AP) — Tylor Megill threw 6 2/3 impressive innings, Francisco Lindor added a pair of hits and the New York Mets beat the Arizona Diamondbacks 6-2.
+PHOENIX (AP) — Tylor Megill threw 6 2/3 impressive innings, Francisco Lindor got two hits and the New York Mets beat the Arizona Diamondbacks 6-2.
 The Mets took two of three games against the D-backs for their fifth straight series win to start the season, matching a franchise record set in 2018.
 It was another good showing for New York’s starting pitching, which came into the game with an 8-2 record and a 2.44 ERA.
-The right-handed Megill gave up two runs on four hits, walking one and striking out seven.
-Arizona’s defense had three errors.
+Megill gave up two runs and four hits, walking one and striking out seven.
+Arizona’s defense committed three errors.